RULES AND REGULATIONS

 In the days following the BMLD, the organisers will collect all the control cards from the control points.
 After a thorough examination of these cards and the Logbook and if everything is in order they will receive the BMLD award.

 The organisers will publish on the internet (https://www.vendee-randonnee.com/) the list of all the walkers who have successfully achieved their BMLD.

 As the BMLD is not a competition, no times will be published.

 Article 14: Abandonment and delay

 The walker is the only person who can decide to retire from the event.
 In this case, they must undertake to inform the organisers by the telephone number that will be issued at the time of the briefing.

 The organisers may also withdraw a walker who is obviously no longer able to reach the finish in the time allowed.

 Article 15 Luggage transfer only for 200Km

-The organisation will allow each walker to carry one or two small pieces of luggage (max.
+The organisation will allow each walker to carry one small piece of luggage (max.
 30litres) which can be handed in at the “control points” on the route located at the midle of the circuit.

 The exact position of these control points will be indicated during the briefing.

 The organisers decline any responsibility regarding the content or condition of the luggage bags.

 Article 16 Attitude, Environment

 Each walker must be respectful to other persons that they may meet and also to their environment.
 Walkers must provide bags to carry their own personal waste.
 The guigebook will show the location of public bins available on the route.